What’s Plantar Fasciitis?

 First line treatment for plantar fasciitis is conservative care with surgery being a last resort.

-At Black Chiropractic Group, Dr. Michael Cocozziello will perform a verbal and physical examination to rule out other causes of your symptoms.
-Michael in most cases will use a combination of manual therapy such as massage, dry needling and appropriate rehabilitative care with the aim of reducing pain and improving function of the foot and lower limb.
+At Black Chiropractic Group, Drs.
+Michael & David Black will perform a verbal and physical examination to rule out other causes of your symptoms.
+Michael in most cases will use a combination of manual therapy such as massage and appropriate rehabilitative care with the aim of reducing pain and improving function of the foot and lower limb.